MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Image Processing {#TutorialImageProcessing}

-We are processing our image as a next step.
-An average kernel will be used to smooth the image out.
+An average kernel will be used to smooth the image out as our next step will be to actually process our image.
 Add the `Convolution`-Module to your workspace and disconnect the 'View2D'-Module from the 'ImageLoad'-Module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
 Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the 'Convolution'-Module to `View2D`.

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")